-Renting vs buying: which one is right for you?
+Renting or buying: what's right for you?

 Should you rent or buy a home?
 It's a big decision that's different for everyone, as one lifestyle could be more suited to you than the other.